annotation/stam-python/README.md

 resource = store.add_resource(id="testres", text="Hello world")
 store.annotate(id="A1",
                 target=Selector.textselector(resource, Offset.simple(6,11)),
-                data=[AnnotationDataBuilder(id="D1", key="pos", value="noun", annotationset="testdataset")])
+                data={ "id": "D1", "key": "pos", "value": "noun", "set": "testdataset"})
 ```

 In the above example, the `AnnotationDataSet` , `DataKey` and `AnnotationData`
 are created on-the-fly.
-You can also create them explicitly, as shown in the
+You can also create them explicitly within the set first, as shown in the
 next snippet, resulting in the exact same store: